phytec/python-phycam-margin-analysis/README.rst

 The user can determine the signal quality of the digital data transmission of a specific coaxial connection between phyCAM-L and VZ-018 module.

-The use of this tool requires a Python3 capable board and the SMBUS library, which must be implemented on the BSP.
+The prerequisites and dependencies for the use of this tool are a Python3-capable image and the SMBUS library.

 SETUP